telerik/winforms-docs/controls/rangeselector/structure.md

 This article describes the inner structure and organization of the elements which build the __RadRangeSelector__ control.

 __RadRangeSelector__ is built up of several levels of nested elements.
-Images below demonstrate the element tree of __RandRangeSelector__.
+Images below demonstrate the element tree of __RadRangeSelector__.

 >caption Figure 1: RadRangeSelector`s Element Hierarchy
 ![radrangeselector structure 001](images/radrangeselector-structure001.png)